Fiberglass or Plaster Casts: Which Is Better?

 - Desire to use a specific type of material.

 In any case, there are some contraindications to completely rule out either of the two materials.
-Any other situation we didn’t mention in the lift should be mentioned to the health personnel.
+Any other situation we didn’t mention in the list should be mentioned to the health personnel.

 Fiberglass and plaster casts are safe, but you have to be vigilant